By Matthew Knight

-Find out how condensing boilers work and how they differ from non-condensing models, then take a look at our boiler reviews and pick the best model.
+Find out how condensing boilers work and how they differ from non-condensing models, then pick the best condensing boiler from our boiler reviews.

 Condensing boilers are really efficient, making the fuel you're burning to heat your home go further.
-Replacing an old G-rated boiler with a new high-efficiency condensing boiler and improving your heating controls could save you as much as £310 a year, according to the Energy Saving Trust.
+Replacing an old G-rated boiler with a new high-efficiency condensing boiler and improving your heating controls could save you as much as £310 a year*.

-Here we explain how condensing boilers work and what the key differences are between condensing and non-condensing boiler models.
+Here we explain how condensing boilers work and what the key differences are between condensing boilers and non-condensing boilers.

 How condensing boilers work